growdigital/growdigital.org/src/posts/170928-supercool-static-site-generators.md

 layout: post.hbs
 collections: posts
 draft: false
-desc: Static Site Generators are the New Hotness of the past few years, and they play a crucial role in the Open Web.
+excerpt: Static Site Generators are the New Hotness of the past few years, and they play a crucial role in the Open Web.

 ---